-Surplus / (deficit) (538) (669) (1,203)
+Surplus / (deficit) (5 38) (669) (1,203)

-Exp 686 743 1,217
+Exp 6 36 743 1,217

-Community Support Inc 148 74 14
+Community Support Inc 1 48 74 14

 This service area encompasses the full spectrum of community development.
 It develops links between and within the communities in the Shire, working with local community groups to access community projects recognised as community priorities.
 It provides support and co-ordination to a range of sectors and strengthens partnerships to work toward better outcomes for young people.
-Following Council's withdrawal from independent support services, additional resources have been budgeted for community support projects including a positive ageing strategy.
-Community development costs have also been consolidated in 2024/25 rather than being apportioned across program areas.

-1) Work with communities to prepare community plans to continue driving community connectedness and outcomes
+1) Work with communities to prepare community plans to continue driving community connectedness and outcomes.